Early warnings planned when sewage spills into Thames

 River users are risking bacteria and viruses, he warned, with 32 million cubic metres of untreated sewage overflowing into the river every year.

-Meanwhile, heavy rain flushing through the ageing Victorian sewers under the streets continues overflowing into the river, the Assembly was warned.
+Meanwhile, heavy rain flushing through the ageing Victorian sewers continues overflowing into the river, the Assembly was warned.